lijobtech/rmscloud-tech-test/README.md

 *   **Static Data**: The test relies on static data from `test-data.json`.
 It assumes that the search criteria (dates, guests) will yield available rooms.

-*   **Validation/Assertion**: Final Summary validation is kept simple by asserting static text for dates, guests etc., I have not done dynamical validation of extracting values during room selection or formatting dates for validation.
+*   **Validation/Assertion**: Final Summary validation is kept simple by asserting static text for dates, guests etc., Have not done dynamic validation of extracting values during room selection or formatting dates for validation.
 While printing the final summary message to console is not ideal, I have retained it to showcase the success.

 *   **Payment Gateway**: The test assumes the payment gateway is in a test or mock mode that accepts the provided test card details.